travelience/Aida/readme.md

 ```

 # Layouts
-The recommended way to create layouts with blade is creating the files inside the folder **/views/layouts/default.blade.php** and put here the content of the layout, example:
+The recommended way to create layouts with blade is creating the files inside the folder **/views/layouts/default.blade.php** and put there the content of the layout, example:

 ```php